 What makes a book about love a Romance?

 Sarah MacLean, a romance novelist (who once wrote a romance based on a 99PI episode), says that all romance novels have a basic pact with the reader: “I’m going to take you on this wild ride and there will be massive highs and massive lows.
 But at the end, they live happily ever after.”
-The happily ever (or HEA if you wanna sound in-the-know) has always been a distinguishing feature of the genre.
+The happily ever after (or HEA if you wanna sound in-the-know) has always been a distinguishing feature of the genre.
 By this definition alone one could argue that someone like Jane Austen was basically a romance novelist, and some people do, but MacLean believes the modern era of romance can be traced back to the early 1970s and a self-described Midwestern housewife named Kathleen Woodiwiss.
 Woodiwiss looked at the adventure novels her husband was reading and asked herself: where are the ones with leading women, told from a female point of view?

 Eventually, Woodiwiss sat down and wrote one.
 The Flame and the Flower was a romantic adventure story with a female protagonist, and it had something else new too: explicit sex.
 The book sold 2.3 million copies in the first 4 years, and opened the floodgates for similar kinds of books.
 But, The Flame and the Flower was also problematic.
 The hero of the book rapes the heroine multiple times before they eventually fall in love and live happily ever after.
 After the success of The Flame and the Flower, many similar kinds of books hit the shelves.
 That is, romantic adventure stories that often included dynamics of sexual violence.
 This is why romance novels got saddled with the nickname, “bodice rippers.”
 But Sarah MacLean is hesitant to completely dismiss these early works despite the rape scenes.